F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/ltm/existing_stack/README.md

 ## Introduction

 This solution uses an ARM template to launch the deployment of F5 BIG-IP Local Traffic Manager (LTM) Virtual Edition (VE) instances in a Microsoft Azure VM Scale Set that is configured for auto scaling.
 Traffic flows from the Azure load balancer to the BIG-IP VE (cluster) and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
-As traffic increases or decreases, the number of BIG-IP VE LTM instances automatically increases or decreases accordingly.
-Scaling thresholds are currently based on *network out* throughput.
+Auto scaling means that as certain thresholds are reached, the number of BIG-IP VE instances automatically increases or decreases accordingly.
+Be sure to see [Scaling Thresholds](#scaling-thresholds) for information on scaling options.

 The BIG-IP VE has the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.